The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 It is very similar to installation, one difference is that we pull the changes instead of creating a new workspace.
-Git pull will not remove your files inside workspace by default.
+Git pull by default will not remove your files inside workspace.